Wichita Wild: 2008 season

 In 2008, they competed in the UIF.
 The UIF the next season merged with the Intense Football League to form the Indoor Football League.
 They played their home games at the Kansas Coliseum in Wichita, Kansas.

 2009 season

 The Wild's breakout year came in 2009 when the Wild established themselves as top tier indoor football franchise.
 The Wild won the IFL's Central Division and fell in the Conference Championship game to RiverCity.
-Following the season, Wichita was recognized as the IFL's Franchise of the Year.
+Following the season, Wichita was recognized as the IFL Franchise of the Year.
 Running back Darius Fudge set league records for rushing touchdowns and rushing yards, which still stand today.
 Fudge was named the IFL's Offensive Rookie of the Year.

 2010 season

 For the new season the Wild have returned last years stars in Dixie Wooten, Clinton Soloman, and Darius Fudge.
 The Wichita Wild Season opener was February, 26 at the Hartman Arena.
 The 2010 season was the most successful season in franchise history in terms of success on and off the field.
 The team went 9-5 in the 2010 regular season and went on to win two playoff games before falling to Sioux Falls in the United Conference Championship.
 The 11 total wins for the Wild in 2010 was the most in franchise history.
 The team also set a record for total attendance by seeing almost 30,000 fans attend Wild home games in 2010.
 A crowd of 4,755 attended and watched the Wild snag their first win of the 2010 season.
 After an 8-4 start to the 2010 Indoor Football League season the Wichita Wild Clinched their second playoff berth in franchise history.